lgautier/mashing-pumpkins/README.md

 [MASH](https://github.com/marbl/Mash) and [sourmash](https://github.com/dib-lab/sourmash) started it all.
 They have good documentation.
 Check them out !

+- MurmurHash3 code is in the public domain (author: Austin Appleby)

+- XXHash code is released under BSD-2 license (author: Yann Collet)

 ## Installation

 Python 3.5 or 3.6 and a C++ compiler are pretty much everything needed.
 With pip, installing the "master" branch can be done with: